Skip to main content

 Friday, September 29, 2006

-STILLWATER, Okla. – The Oklahoma Agricultural Experiment Station’s groundbreaking research on turning grasses into energy has been receiving a lot of attention, from Congress and the White House to the Governor’s Conference on Biofuels and beyond.
+The Oklahoma Agricultural Experiment Station’s groundbreaking research on turning grasses into energy has received considerable attention, from Congress and the White House to the Governor’s Conference on Biofuels and beyond.

-The statewide Experiment Station system is part of the division, as are the Oklahoma Cooperative Extension Service and College of Agricultural Sciences and Natural Resources.
+The statewide Experiment Station system, Oklahoma Cooperative Extension Service, and College of Agricultural Sciences and Natural Resources are part of the division.

-One of OSU’s earliest and most high-profile efforts – turning switchgrass into “grassohol” – received increased public attention after President George Bush mentioned switchgrass in his 2006 State of the Union address, as part of his setting a lofty goal for the nation: Replace more than 75 percent of America’s oil exports from the Middle East by 2025.
+One of OSU’s earliest and most high-profile efforts — turning switchgrass into “grassohol” — received increased public attention after President George Bush mentioned switchgrass in his 2006 State of the Union address as part of his setting a lofty goal for the nation: Replace more than 75% of America’s oil exports from the Middle East by 2025.

 “The president’s mention of switchgrass put a new emphasis on renewable energy beyond standard corn fermentation in providing ethanol to the liquid fuel offerings,” said Ray Huhnke, OSU Cooperative Extension agricultural engineer and coordinator of the university’s biofuels team.

-OSU, in cooperation with the University of Oklahoma and Mississippi State University, is working on a unique gasification-fermentation technology in which grasses are gasified into carbon monoxide, carbon dioxide, hydrogen and other components.
-The gases are then bubbled through a bioreactor where a unique set of microorganisms converts them into ethanol and other value-added products.
+OSU, in cooperation with the University of Oklahoma and Mississippi State University, is developing a unique gasification-fermentation technology in which grasses are gasified into carbon monoxide, carbon dioxide, hydrogen and other components.
+The gases are then bubbled through a bioreactor, where a unique set of microorganisms converts them into ethanol and other value-added products.

-“The beauty of our system is that for every 1 unit of energy put into the ‘grassohol’ process, as much as 3 units of energy are returned,” Huhnke said.
-“Traditional corn-based ethanol production provides 1.6 units of energy per 1 unit of energy input.”
+“The beauty of our system is that for every one unit of energy put into the ‘grassohol’ process, as much as three units of energy are returned,” Huhnke said.
+“Traditional corn-based ethanol production provides 1.6 units of energy per one unit of energy input.”

-Instead of looking solely at corn, OSU researchers are studying all types of perennial grasses, including switchgrass.
+Instead of looking solely at corn, OSU researchers study all perennial grasses, including switchgrass.

-Oklahoma has thousands of acres of marginal land that is not suited for producing cultivated crops.
+Oklahoma has thousands of acres of marginal land unsuitable for producing cultivated crops.
 Yet switchgrass is a resource that such land can and does produce almost naturally.
-There is no real market for switchgrass in and of itself but turn that product into enthanol, sell it as an alternative fuel and the potential is enormous.
+There is no real market for switchgrass in and of itself, but turn that product into ethanol, sell it as an alternative fuel and the potential is enormous.

 “That type of major boost to the economy from a proven environmentally friendly product would benefit Oklahoma, the region and the nation,” Whitson said.

 Realizing that, division researchers spent years breeding switchgrass that can produce greater yields.
-Charles Taliaferro, recently retired plant breeder and a longtime Regents professor in the department of plant and soil sciences, used a grant from the Lockheed-Martin Corporation to begin the process of switchgrass improvement in the early 1990s.
+Charles Taliaferro, a recently retired plant breeder and a longtime Regents Professor in the Department of Plant and Soil Sciences, used a Lockheed-Martin Corporation grant to begin improving switchgrass in the early 1990s.

 The grant was part of the U.S. Department of Energy’s National Biofuels Feedstock Development Program administered by Lockheed-Martin at the Oak Ridge National Laboratory in Tennessee.

-Switchgrass is found in the central and eastern portion of the United States from the Gulf Coast to Canada.
-Switchgrass grows on many different soil types, from bottomland to less productive upland soils.
-The wide distribution of the species is a plus, because strains can be found growing under a variety of environmental conditions, meaning it can be widely planted and cultivated, with little by way of labor and upkeep relative to other perennial grass species.
+Switchgrass is found in the central and eastern portions of the United States from the Gulf Coast to Canada.
+It grows on many different soil types, from bottomland to less productive upland soils.
+The wide distribution of the species is a plus because strains can be found growing under a variety of environmental conditions.
+This means it can be widely planted and cultivated with little by way of labor and upkeep relative to other perennial grass species.

-Still, that does not mean that OSU researchers are overlooking other potential prospects.
-Different types of grasses must not only work well, they must be available in the necessary volume throughout the year to ensure bioconversion is economically viable.
+Still, that does not mean OSU researchers overlook other potential prospects.
+Different types of grasses must work well and be available in the necessary volume throughout the year to ensure bioconversion is economically viable.

 “Think of it as a continuation of the process started years ago,” Whitson said.
 “Our OSU researchers didn’t overlook the potential of switchgrass then, which is a prime reason why the science on a national level has developed to the point it has today.
 Our current, interdisciplinary team of scientists is not overlooking the potential of other biomass crops simply because switchgrass may be the hot topic of conversation at the moment.”